 The Massachusetts General Hospital Emergency Department is a full-service, state-of-the-art facility that is equipped to handle any medical emergency.

 As a Level I Trauma Center, Level I Pediatric Trauma Center and Level I Burn Center, Mass General is accredited to treat patients with the most critical injuries.
-We care for about 90,000 patients a year.
+We care for over 100,000 patients a year.

 The rest of our team consists of physicians known nationally and internationally for their clinical and research expertise.
 All attendings are Harvard Medical School faculty members.